-Today, the Chicago Review of Books is launching a sister publication called Arcturus, an online literary magazine featuring place-based fiction, creative nonfiction, poetry, comics, art, and photography.
+Today, the Chicago Review of Books is launching a sister publication called Arcturus, an online literary magazine featuring fiction, flash fiction, creative nonfiction, poetry, and hybrid genres.

 What We Publish

 Arcturus has no restrictions on the writers or content we publish, but we’re passionate about publishing new perspectives — new ideas, new voices, new worlds, new challenges, new ways of seeing, etc. — a theme that can take an infinite number of shapes, including speculative fiction, experimental poetry, political essays, narrative reportage, and virtually everything else.
 For original, previously unpublished work, we only ask for First North American Serial Rights (i.e., to be the first publication in North America to publish it), after which the rights return to you.
 However, we also accept and solicit excerpts from longer works that are published or forthcoming elsewhere (e.g., books and collections).